phoenixframework/phoenix/bonus_guides/I_sending_email.md

 ### The Client Module

-In order for our application to interact with mailgun.com, we'll need a client module.
+In order for our application to interact with Mailgun, we'll need a client module.
 Let's define one here `lib/hello_phoenix/mailer.ex`.
-When we `use` the `Mailgun.Client` module in the second line, we pass our configuration to the Mailgun package, and we import mailgun's `send_email/1` function into our mailer.
+When we `use` the `Mailgun.Client` module in the second line, we pass our configuration to the `mailgun` package, and we import `mailgun`'s `send_email/1` function into our mailer.

 ```elixir
 defmodule HelloPhoenix.Mailer do